 - Do not include Messina sections on master schedule submission to Records.

-- Spring 2017 with classroom assignments was already submitted to Records by the Messina Co-Director.
+- The Messina Spring 2024 schedule with classroom assignments is submitted to Records by the Messina director.

 - Do not create conflicts with seminar or specialty rooms already scheduled.

-- Sections are indicated by a letter at the end of the section number, representing a Messina theme: S = Self and Other; T = Stories We Tell; V = The Visionary
+- Sections are indicated by a letter at the end of the section number, representing a Messina theme: B = Sellinger Scholar sections; I = Ignatius Scholars sections; G = The Good Life; M = Multilingual sections; S = Self and Other; T = Stories We Tell; V = The Visionary

 - Do not duplicate section numbers for Messina and non-Messina courses